CleverRaven/Cataclysm-DDA/doc/REGION_SETTINGS.md

 At the top level, the `forest_mapgen_settings` is a collection of named configurations where each entry has the name of the overmap terrain that it applies to, e.g. `forest`, `forest_thick`, `forest_water`.
-It is possible to define settings for overmap terrrains that are not rendered by the forest mapgen, but will be used when blending forest terrains with other terrain types.
+It is possible to define settings for overmap terrains that are not rendered by the forest mapgen, but will be used when blending forest terrains with other terrain types.

 ```json